New to the decorating game? Creating an inspiration board, known as a mood board, is a great way to get your new nursery

 Put It All Together

 When coordinating your inspiration images, start with textiles.
-Pinning bedding and other soft items down early gives you the opportunity to fine-tune your palette, allowing you to pick the perfect shade of paint to match your must-have items.
+Pinning bedding and other soft items down early allows you to fine-tune your palette, allowing you to pick the perfect shade of paint to match your must-have items.

 Once, you’ve gotten color out of the way, concentrate on coordinating patterns and creating variations in texture.
-When in doubt, try putting these 5 simple rules to good use.
+When in doubt, try putting these five simple rules to good use.
 Need help mixing and matching individual furniture pieces?
 Check out this handy guide.
 Finally, don’t forget to include a few of your favorite mood-setting accessories.
-After all, adorable is all in the details!
+After all, adorable is all in the details.